lordpacificsmartly/lordpacificsmartly/README.md

 Android Software Engineer
 -------------------------

-I'm a Software Engineer at Halo Asset My favourite thing to talk about is tech startups and how tech helps solve problems around us.
+I'm a Software Engineer at Halo Asset.
+My favourite thing to talk about is tech startups and how tech helps solve problems around us.
 I am currently exploring the magical world of Canvas in Jetpack Compose to draw and color shapes.
 After a long hard day of coding, I usually relax by watching movies and reading tech blogs.

 * 🌍  I'm based in Lagos, Nigeria
 * ✉️  You can contact me at [jesseonoyeyan@gmail.com](mailto:jesseonoyeyan@gmail.com)